IGNF/FLAIR-1/README.md

 ## Reference
-Please include a citation to the following paper if you use the FLAIR #1 dataset:
+Please include a citation to the following article if you use the FLAIR #1 dataset:

 ```
 @article{garioud2022flair1,